Markovian Continuity of the MMSE: Discussion of Existing Results

 Consequently, for all $n \in \nats$,

 meaning that the MMSE is not continuous in this case:

-The latter further suggests that, in this example, the MMSE is lower semi-continuous (l.s.c.) but not u.s.c. \end{example}
+The latter further suggests that, in this example, the MMSE is lower semicontinuous (l.s.c.) but not u.s.c. \end{example}

-Even when $\Y_n \xto[n \to \infty]{m.s.} \Y$, the MMSE might not be continuous when a Markovian restriction of the form \eqref{eq:Markov:intro} does not hold.
-This is demonstrated in the following two examples. \begin{example} Let $X$ and $Y$ be independent random variables such that $\Y$ has bounded support and $\X \in \ints$ with $\normE{\X} < \infty$.
-For concretness, let $\X$ be equiprobable Bernoulli distributed, and let $\Y$ be uniformly distributed over the unit interval.
+Even when $\Y_n \stochto{m.s.} \Y$, the MMSE might not be continuous when a Markovian restriction of the form \eqref{eq:Markov:intro} does not hold.
+This is demonstrated in the following two examples. \begin{example} Let $X$ and $Y$ be independent RVs such that $\Y$ has bounded support and $\X \in \ints$ with $\normE{\X} < \infty$.
+For concreteness, let $\X$ be an equiprobable Bernoulli RV, and let $\Y$ be uniformly distributed over the unit interval.
 Define $\Y_n = \Y$ and

 for all $n \in \nats$.